wcleithinking/Arduino-based-Embedded-Development/libraries/readme.txt

-These libraries(for Arduino) are maintained by Wenchao Lei, e-mail: wcleithinking@gmail.com.
+These libraries(for Arduino) are maintained by Wenchao Lei.
+E-mail: wcleithinking@gmail.com.